tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 6. Once all the modifications are made, click on the **Save** button below to save all the changes

-7. Back on the fleet page, click on the tab **Lifecycle management settings** to view the updated post java installation actions.
+7. Return to the fleet details page, click on the tab **Lifecycle management settings** to view the updated post java installation actions.

  You may now **proceed to the next lab.**